Swiss Financial Market Supervisory Authority: Organisational structure

 The FINMA is made up of a board of directors, an executive board and an extended executive board.

 The Board of Directors is a strategic management body and has seven to nine independent expert members appointed via parliament.
 It decides on matters of substantial importance, issues ordinances and circulars, and is responsible for FINMA’s budget.
 It also ensures internal controls by means of an internal audit unit and oversees the Executive Board.
-The Board of Directors maintains institutionalised contact at the highest management level with key authorities and organisations in Switzerland and abroad.
-It thus has the opportunity to raise important developments and issues with selected stakeholders.
+The Board of Directors appoints the CEO and elects the members of the Executive Board based on the CEO's proposals.

 The Executive Board is FINMA's operational management body and is responsible for ensuring that banks, insurance companies, stock exchanges, securities dealers and other financial intermediaries are supervised in accordance with the law and respective strategy.
 The Executive Board decides on matters such as the granting of licences, key management, organisational and personnel issues, directives and supervisory matters of cross-divisional significance.
 The Executive Board prepares the necessary files and materials for decisions on items of business that fall under the remit of the Board of Directors and is responsible for implementing the resolutions of the Board of Directors and its committees.

-The Extended Executive Board assists and relieves the burden on the Executive Board.
-It performs key functions in relation to strategy implementation, staff development and the representation of the FINMA towards external audiences.

-The FINMA is the Swiss government body responsible for financial regulation.
-This includes the supervision of banks, insurance companies, stock exchanges and securities dealers as well as other financial intermediaries in Switzerland.